ploneintranet/ploneintranet/prototype/_posts/workspaces/open-market-committee/minutes/2000-01-13-Minutes of the Federal Open Market Committee June-2013.md

 ---
 layout: document
-title: Minutes of the Federal Open Market Committee June 18–19, 2013
+title: Policy Normalization
 description: "A meeting of the Federal Open Market Committee was held in the offices of the Board of Governors of the Federal Reserve System in Washington, D.C., on Tues- day, June 18, 2013, at 1:30 p.m. and continued on Wednesday, June 19, 2013, at 9:00 a.m."
 application: docs
 document_type: rich
 folderish: false
+parent: 2014 Meetings
-parent: minutes
+parentid: minutes
 sidebar_controls:
   - label: Create document
     type: link